By Alison Bate, October 2001 (Revised August 2020)

 As Reinauer’s Ken Peterson said: “We’re glad we were all able to help.”

-© This story first ran in Marine Digest magazine, October 2001.
+© The original story ran in Marine Digest magazine, October 2001.

-- UPDATE: In this original story, I interviewed personnel from the U.S. Coast Guard shortly after the attacks and quoted their estimate that 1 million people were evacuated by water from Lower Manhattan on Sept.
+- NOTE: In my original story, interviewing people right after the attacks, the U.S. Coast Guard estimated 1 million people were evacuated by water from Lower Manhattan on Sept.
 11, 2001.
-Nowadays, the numbers evacuated are thought to be closer to 500,000.
-Still an impressive number, though, and bigger than the Dunkirk evacuation during World War 2.
-Ferries carried the bulk of the evacuees.
+Nowadays, it’s thought to be around 500,000 people.
+Still an impressive number, though, and more than the Dunkirk evacuation during World War 2.